UK Driving Test Pass Rates 2026: Latest DVSA Stats, Faults & How to Pass First Time

 This suggests passing might be a bit more challenging, or learners might be less prepared compared to past years.

-Theory Test Pass Rates
+DVSA Theory Test Pass Rates UK

 For theory tests, the average pass rate across 201 centres in Great Britain for 2023/24 was 46.5%.
 This marks a 2% increase from the previous year (44.2%).